thewhodidthis/animation/readme.md

 ## usage

 The default and only export is an anonymous function expecting a callback argument to be invoked before the next repaint, same as using rAF directly.
-In line with the [revealing module pattern](https://addyosmani.com/resources/essentialjsdesignpatterns/book/#revealingmodulepatternjavascript) you get an anonymous object with `start()` and `stop()` methods in return.
-These are aliased _play_ and _pause_ respectively,
+In line with the [revealing module pattern](https://addyosmani.com/resources/essentialjsdesignpatterns/book/#revealingmodulepatternjavascript) you get an object literal with `start()` and `stop()` methods in return.
+These are aliased _play_ and _pause_ respectively.

 ```js
 import createLoop from '@thewhodidthis/animation'